Stalker :: 1979

 Genres: Adventure, Drama, Fantasy, Mystery, Sci-Fi

-This movie has hauntingly beautiful images and feels like a sleepwalk into the heart of darkness.
-The story itself is quite simple: a guide, or Stalker, takes two people, a Writer and a Professor, into a forbidden area called “the Zone”, at the heart of which is “the Room”, where your deepest wish will come true.
+This movie features hauntingly beautiful imagery and takes the viewer on a sleepwalk into the heart of darkness.
+The story itself is quite simple: a guide, or Stalker, takes two people – a Writer and a Professor – into a forbidden area called ‘the Zone’, at the heart of which lies ‘the Room’, where one’s deepest wish will come true.

-The idiosyncratic picture language, the slow and subtle camera movement and the encrypted symbolism create a mood between dream, melancholia and inner calmness.
-As Tarkovsky said, it creates a state were “space is frozen in a dynamic equilibrium.”
-This movie is a journey into an inner world and a massage for your brain.
+The idiosyncratic visual language, slow and subtle camera movements, and encrypted symbolism create a mood that oscillates between dream, melancholia, and inner calmness.
+As Tarkovsky himself said, it creates a state where ‘space is frozen in a dynamic equilibrium.’
+This movie is a journey into an inner world and a massage for the brain.

 The Battle of Algiers (La battaglia di Algeri) :: 1966